Pradeep45-haha/social_media_app/README.md

 following/unfollowing users, and searching users.
 Leveraged Firebase for data management and authentication.

+## To run this app
+1. Fill all empty string and add this code to  <FirebaseOptions firebaseOptions = const FirebaseOptions(
+  apiKey: "",
+  authDomain: "",
+  projectId: "",
+  storageBucket: "",
+  messagingSenderId: "",
+  appId: "",
+);>

 ## New features to be added
 1. One to One chat (work in progress)